Westminster, Colorado: Transportation

 Westminster is intersected by several state highways: I-25, US 36, US 287, SH 95, SH 121, and SH 128.

-The Denver Regional Transportation District (RTD) provides bus service to Westminster connecting it to Boulder and Denver via The Flatiron Flyer, a bus rapid transit service that travels in the US 36 express lanes.
+The Denver Regional Transportation District (RTD) provides bus service to Westminster connecting it to Boulder and Denver via Flatiron Flyer, a bus rapid transit service that travels in the US 36 express lanes.

 The Westminster Center park-n-Ride operated by the RTD is located on both sides of U.S. 36 and is immediately across Sheridan Boulevard from the site.
 Approximately 1,546 people per weekday board at this facility, with approximately 498 buses per day serving this park-n-Ride.

 RTD opened the B Line to the public in 2016 which brings commuter rail service between downtown Denver and Westminster Station.
-The 6 miles of commuter rail transports riders from the historic center of Westminster to the dynamic Union Station Transit Center where they can connect to the C/D, E, and W light rail lines, the University of Colorado A Line to Denver International Airport, as well as Local and Regional buses, and the FreeMallRide and FreeMetroRide downtown shuttles.
+The 6 miles of commuter rail transports riders from the historic center of Westminster to the dynamic Union Station Transit Center where they can connect to the C/D, E, and W light rail lines, the A Line to Denver International Airport, as well as Local and Regional buses, and the FreeMallRide and FreeMetroRide downtown shuttles.

 Westminster is served by Denver International Airport and nearby Rocky Mountain Metropolitan Airport.

 Economy

-Companies based in Westminster include DigitalGlobe and the Western Fuels Association.
+Companies based in Westminster include Vantor, Ball and the Western Fuels Association.

 Top employers

-Westminsters' top employers represent leading companies in high-tech, medical, energy, and other expanding fields.
-In 2019 the top ten primary employers in Westminster, ranked by number of employees included:
+Westminster's top employers represent leading companies in high-tech, medical, energy, and other expanding fields.
+As of 2019 the top ten primary employers in Westminster, ranked by number of employees, included: